JDRJ-io/bibleresearcher/replit.md

 ## Missing Core Features (Per User Analysis)
 0. Current Bottleneck
-   Load Speed: All translations parse on the main thread, causing a 5–10 s stall when the page first loads.
+   Load Speed: All translations parse on the main thread.
    Fix: parse each translation in its own worker, then post back a Map<verseID,string>; paint rows incrementally as each worker resolves.
 1. **Multi-Translation Columns**: Currently only toggles KJV/AMP - needs dynamic column injection for up to 12 translations
 2. **Prophecy Verification Column**: Missing 3rd column and summary titles